 Sometimes, the gyms also make the person get “re-certified” every year or so.
 This means that the gym gets a steady stream of extra cash from its students.
 An extra bonus for the club!

 Not so fast….

 Health clubs are pretty stringent about the certifications that they accept.
-They often look for something that’s been around for a long time or which they know is a quality certification.
+They often look for something that’s been around for a long time or that they know is a quality certification.
 Why would they take a risk employing somebody who may or may not know what they are talking about?

 - Who else – other than this health club – accepts this cert?
-Double check by asking around.
+Double-check by asking around.

 - How much does it cost to get “re-certified”?
-Who do you pay and who do you get your continuing education credits from?
+Who do you pay, and who do you get your continuing education credits from?
 Is it the health club or will they accept credits from other organizations?

-- Will you learn more than personal training – marketing, exercise science etc?
+- Will you learn more than personal training – marketing, exercise science, etc?

 - What will the internship consist of?
 If it’s sweeping the floors or other grunt work, forget it.